Kinnect/Flight-Website/README.md

 Flight Journey
-Proof of concept for a Historical Flight Tracker with edit capabilities.
+Proof of concept for a historical flight tracker with edit capabilities.